 Why hello there fellow aficionados, I hope this week has been treating you well.
 Mine has been fabulous because for the past month the weather has been pretty meh and this past week the heat has finally struck again and I’m going to bask in all its sweaty warmth while I can.
 Along with my house heating up like a bloody furnace, once again comes my favorite non-oven meal, salad!
 Two salad recipes in less then a month?
 Woo!
 Daaaamn, you’d think I was turning into one of those super-healthy vegans or something, ha ha ha, I kid, I still balance out my salads with a healthy portion of cookies, so no need to think that’s gonna happen.
 Anyhoo, yup, salad.
-Now before you click the exit screen thinking this is going to be one of those boring salads hear me out, because there’s rum…yeah that’s right, and mint, ooohhh, fancy, and tofu, because I love the hell out of tofu and you should too.
+Now before you click the exit screen thinking this is going to be one of those boring salads hear me out, because there’s rum…yeah that’s right, and mint, ooohhh, fancy, and tofu, because I love the shit out of tofu and you should too.

 I got this idea after stumbling upon a mojito chicken recipe on Food Network during one of my “looking for tasty ideas” moments, does anyone else do that?
 I love scouring the fancy food websites for ideas on things to veganize, it’s a great way to get some inspiration, as long as you don’t mind all the meatiness….cause god damn there’s a lot of meaty cheesiness up on those sites!
 My brain seems to replace all meat images with seitan at this point, it’s weird but that seems to be how my brain works so there ya have it.
 I love recipes that turn boozy drinks into inspiration for edible stuff, but I’m obviously not alone in that sentiment otherwise we wouldn’t have white Russian cupcakes or chocolate stout brownies.
 For any of you who are wondering, the marinade for this isn’t crazy boozy.
 My goal was to get in a bit of that rum flavor, not get ya all smashed off of tofu.
 A word of advice for all my fellow tofu lovers out there, press it really good to get out as much liquid as you can, because the more you get rid of, the more of the tasty marinade you can squeeze back into it.